-Types of code recipes¶
+Types of code recipes#

 Dataiku is a technology-agnostic tool, allowing users to code in the language of their choice.
 As such, it offers the following code recipes:

-Create a code recipe¶
+Create a code recipe#

 You can create a new code recipe in one of two ways:

-in the Actions menu of a dataset, which can be accessed from the Flow or from the dataset itself.
+In the Actions menu of a dataset, which can be accessed from the Flow or from the dataset itself.

 To create a code recipe:

-First, select the input dataset or datasets.
+Select the input dataset or datasets.
 This step is optional, as a code recipe doesn’t always need to have an input dataset.

-You’ll also need to create or select one or multiple output datasets or folders, and select in which connection they will be stored.
+Create or select one or multiple output datasets or folders, and select in which connection they will be stored.

-Edit code in a recipe¶
+Edit code in a recipe#

 All code recipes have a common layout and UI, which contains a code editor.

-Once you have created your recipe, it is auto-filled with “starter” code.
+Once you have created your recipe, it is auto-filled with starter code.